Children's

 Full briefing for you

-We walk through saline rinses, sleep positioning, what's normal and what's not.
-You leave with a saline spray and a small written guide.
+We walk through the daily rinse, sleep positioning, what's normal and what's not.
+You leave with a small written guide.

 What's wrong with a piercing gun